nitrictech/docs/docs/reference/python/v0/schedules/schedule.md

 | Every 14 hours   | @schedule("work", every="14 hours") |
 | Every 30 minutes | @schedule("work", "30 minutes")     |

-> Singular rates will be automatically converted. e.g. "day" will be interpretted as "1 days".
+> Singular rates will be automatically converted. e.g. "day" will be interpreted as "1 days".

 ---